You don’t ask your candidate these interview questions. You ask yourself!

 When you hire someone who does not possess all the attributes, skills or experience required for the job, then you have to fill in the gap with development and resources.
 At this point, estimate what it will take to get this person producing at a sufficient level.
 Although it may be difficult, try to calculate the amount of time you will personally have to spend with this person ensuring they meet your expectations.

-Tip: Use an in-depth assessment to evaluate your candidate attributes, motivations and capacities to do the job.
+Tip: Use an in-depth assessment in your hiring process to evaluate your candidate attributes, motivations and capacities to do the job.
 Then you can do a gap analysis to determine the specific developmental needs to work on once you hire them.
 Otherwise, you can misdiagnose the issues preventing them from being successful.

 Adopting these four habits will boost the caliber of your candidates – which, in turn, leads to better employees, longer tenure, less turnover and greater productivity.